nagasudhirpulla/taming_python/blog/skills/setup_python_dev_env.md

 ### Working on a project
 Create a new folder in your PC

-Open the folder in Visual Studio Code using File -> Open Folder
+Open the folder in Visual Studio Code using menu *File -> Open Folder*

 Now you can create and manage python files in visual studio code

-Run python files using **Run Python File in Terminal** play button in the top-right side of the editor.
+Run python files using **Run Python File in Terminal** play button in the top-right side of the editor
 ![Using the run python file in terminal button](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/run-python-file-in-terminal-button.png)
-You can Debug python files using Run->Start Debuggin For more beginner tutorial on VS Code visit https://code.visualstudio.com/docs/python/python-tutorial
+You can Debug python files using *Run->Start Debugging*

+For more beginner tutorial on VS Code visit https://code.visualstudio.com/docs/python/python-tutorial

 For more info on setting up python extension in VS Code visit https://marketplace.visualstudio.com/items?itemName=ms-python.python
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg4ODMzNjc3MCw5MzM2NTQ3MTBdfQ==
+eyJoaXN0b3J5IjpbLTE5NDA3MjA2NDYsOTMzNjU0NzEwXX0=
 -->